Paul Erdős: Death and legacy

+Paul Erdős Award

+The Paul Erdős Award was established by the World Federation of National Mathematics Competitions in 1996, and is awarded annually.

 Books and films

 Erdős is the subject of at least three books: two biographies (Hoffman's The Man Who Loved Only Numbers and Schechter's My Brain is Open, both published in 1998) and a 2013 children's picture book by Deborah Heiligman (The Boy Who Loved Math: The Improbable Life of Paul Erdős).

-He is also the subject of George Csicsery's biographical documentary film N is a Number: A Portrait of Paul Erdős, made while he was still alive.
+He is also the subject of George Csicsery's 1993 biographical documentary film N is a Number: A Portrait of Paul Erdős, made while he was still alive.

+Australian author Miriam Sved, granddaughter of Márta and George Svéd, published the novel A Universe of Sufficient Size in 2019.
+It tells the story of a group of Jewish mathematicians in Hungary who flee the country.
+While the story is fictional, several characters are loosely based on people in Svéd's circle, in particular Esther and George Szekeres, as well as Erdős.

 Astronomy

 In 2021 the minor planet (asteroid) 405571 (temporarily designated 2005 QE87) was formally named "Erdőspál" to commemorate Erdős, with the citation describing him as "a Hungarian mathematician, much of whose work centered around discrete mathematics.
 His work leaned towards solving previously open problems, rather than developing or exploring new areas of mathematics."
 The naming was proposed by "K. Sárneczky, Z. Kuli" (Kuli being the asteroid's discoverer).

 Arachnology

 In 2025 British arachnologists Danniella Sherwood and R. C. Gallon described Heterothele erdosi Sherwood & Gallon, 2025, a new species of tarantula from Nigeria, named in honour of Erdős.